vinas94/ModelDeployment/README.md

 docker run -dp 5000:5000 USERNAME/drybeans-img
 ```

-Keep in mind that, as before, the landing page will work, but the app will crash if we tried sending a payload to the `/predict` route as the MySQL connection is still missing.
-We will fix this in the next step.
+Just as before, though, include a `'store': False` in the payload when making predictions, else it will fail.
+This will be addressed in the next step.

 <br>

-### 5. Defining a Docker-Compose file
+### 5. Combining the DryBeans app and a MySQL database in a Docker-Compose file

 ```